 You may want to work from home on an as-needed basis.
 For example, when you have an appointment or a short-term commitment during the workday, making it more convenient for you to work from home than to commute to the office.
 To work from home, you must get verbal approval from your manager.

 You may want to work fewer than the standard work week hours.
 Note: Your pay will be prorated and your benefits may be impacted.
-You should contact the Employee Resource Center (ERC).
+You should contact the Employee Resource Centre (ERC).
 In some countries, your employment contract may need to be modified or you may need additional documentation.
 To work a part-time schedule, you must get approval from your manager, the next level manager and the functional controller.
 In some cases, approval from an Employee Experience Business Partner may also be required.

 Please note that all flexible options are subject to review and adjustment based on local laws and business needs.